Nightey3s/Nightey3s/README.md

 # About Me

-I am Brian Tham, an [Applied AI](https://www.singaporetech.edu.sg/undergraduate-programmes/applied-artificial-intelligence) undergraduate at Singapore Institute of Technology, passionate about pushing the boundaries of AI research and its real-world applications.
+I am Brian Tham, incoming [A*STAR](https://www.a-star.edu.sg/) Research Intern and an [Applied AI](https://www.singaporetech.edu.sg/undergraduate-programmes/applied-artificial-intelligence) undergraduate at Singapore Institute of Technology, passionate about pushing the boundaries of AI research and its real-world applications.
 With a strong foundation in computer science and a keen interest in emerging technologies, I'm dedicated to developing innovative AI solutions to solve complex challenges.

 ## Research Interests:
-- Quantum Computing and AI Integration: Exploring synergies between quantum algorithms and machine learning
+- Quantum Computing
-- Advanced Recommender Systems: Enhancing personalization and accuracy in recommendation engines
+- Recommender systems
-- Computer Vision: Developing robust object detection
+- Computer Vision
-- GPU Acceleration in AI: Optimizing AI performance through advanced GPU technologies
+- GPU Acceleration in AI
-- AI Model Protection and Security: Analyzing and mitigating vulnerabilities in deep learning models
+- AI Model Protection

 ## Projects